George-Went/Express-Skeleton/README.md

 * **application/x-www-form-urlencoded:** Default.
 All characters are encoded before sent (spaces are converted to "+" symbols, and special characters are converted to ASCII HEX values)

 * **multipart/form-data:** No characters are encoded.
 This value is required when you are using forms that have a file upload control

+>**Note:** This is the one we want to use when uploading files rather than text/string data

 * **text/plain:** Spaces are converted to "+" symbols, but no special characters are encoded

 >**Note:** text/plain is not used often due to security concernes, with forms that are processing text data, you should always strive to use encoded data.